Vacuum Casting Service

 Advantages Of Vacuum Casting

-- Molds can be ready in a few days once the master model has been created
+- Molds can be made in a few days

 Vacuum Casting Process

-The finished dimensions of vacuum cast parts is dependent on the accuracy of the master model, part geometry and casting material.
-In general, a shrinkage rate of 0.15% is to be expected.
+The finished dimensions of vacuum cast parts are dependent on the accuracy of the master pattern, the part’s geometry and the type of casting material used.
+Generally a shrinkage rate of 0.15% is to be expected.